teaching-on-testbeds/k8s-ml/challenge/index.md

 scp -i ~/.ssh/id_rsa ~/Desktop/model.keras ffund00@128.110.223.18:~/k8s-ml/app/model.keras
 ```

-Once the file transfer is 100% complete, you will re-build the container with the new model.
+**Build the container with your model**: Once the file transfer is 100% complete, you will re-build the container with the new model.
 On "node-0":

 ```
 docker build --no-cache -t ml-app:0.0.1 ~/k8s-ml/app